yaal-coop/canaille/README.md

 as in *Can I access this data please?*.
 It is a simple OpenID Connect provider based upon OpenLDAP.

 It aims to be very light, simple to install and simple to maintain.
 Its main features are :
+- Authentication against a LDAP directory;
 - OAuth/OpenID Connect support;
-- Authentication against a LDAP directory;
+- No outdated or exotic protocol support;
 - No additional database required.
-Everything is stored in your OpenLDAP server;
+Everything is stored in your LDAP server;
-- The code is easy to read and easy to edit in case you want to write a patch.
+- The code is easy to read and easy to edit.

 ## Install